jzbrooks/vgo/readme.md

 > [!NOTE]
 > You must have the android tools sdk on your build classpath if you are converting SVGs to vector drawables.
 > This is typically done by applying the Android Gradle Plugin.
+> You must have the kotlin compiler on your build classpath if you are using the `ImageVector` format.
+> This is typically done by applying the Kotlin Gradle Plugin.

 ```groovy
 plugins {